Vault Records: History

 On 18 February 1964, Caesar and Cleo recorded "The Letter".

 Credited to them, the song was recorded under the direction of Richard Delvy.
 The arrangements were handled by Harold Battiste.
 With the B side "String Fever", it was released on Vault V-909.
-Ceasar & Cleo were actually Sonny & Cher.
+Caesar & Cleo were actually Sonny & Cher.
 The record was getting good attention on air.
-It was reported in the 7 March 1964 issue of Music Reporter, that the "The Letter" by Caesar & Cleo was a "grand slam West Coast Pick".
+It was reported in the 7 March 1964 issue of Music Reporter, that "The Letter" by Caesar & Cleo was a "grand slam West Coast Pick".
 It was getting airplay on KYA and KEWB in San Francisco and KFWB, and KRLA in Los Angeles.
 ATCO Records who were the distributors reported that dealers were finding it hard to keep up with the orders.
 It was also one of the Pop Spotlights in the 14 March issue of Billboard.
 Referring to the single as a driver, the reviewer also said that it was unrelenting and highly danceable.

 The Chambers Brothers would have five LP albums released on Vault.
 They had an early drummer Mike Konnic (aka Michael Konnic) before Brian Keenan who joined in 1965.
 According to the book that Mike Leadbitter and Neil Slaven wrote, Blues Records, A Complete Guide to 20 Years of Recorded Blues, Mike Konnic played on songs, "Yes, Yes, Yes", "Tore Up Over You", "Reconsider Baby", You've Got Me Running", and "People Get Ready" etc. They appear on the album, People Get Ready that was released on Vault SLP 9003 in 1966.
 The Chambers Brothers recorded their composition "Call Me" which was written by Joe and Willie of the group.
 It was produced by Cliff Goldsmith and released on Vault V-920.
 The song was performed on Hollywood a Go Go on 26 June 1965.
 Other albums by the group on Vault were, Now, Shout! and Feelin' the Blues.
 The last album the brothers had released on Vault was the 2LP, The Chambers Brothers Greatest Hits Vault SLP 135/2 in 1970.